Snapper is a tool for filesystem snapshot management.

 If you want to instead delete all snapshots, first do

-snapper list, then replace 100000 by the highest snapshot number obtained in the following command:
+snapper list as root user, then replace 100000 by the highest snapshot number, output by the previous

-The currently mounted snapshot is automatically excluded from this process.
+The currently mounted snapshot is automatically ignored in this process.

 # snapper list-configs Config | Subvolume -------+---------- root | /